FAQ

 Frequently asked questions

-What is the purpose of ReSource sorting plant?
+What is the purpose of our sorting system?

 Why was Esbjerg chosen as the location?